An application server for Scala apps.

 Let us know what you wish you could do with Escalante, and we'll look at getting it on the roadmap.
 It may not necessarily be "soon", but knowing what everyone wants can only help us in our planning.

-The developer list is where the developers discuss internal designs, choices and complexity.
+The Escalante developer Google Group is where the developers discuss internal designs, choices and complexity.
 If you are interested in the inner workings and how they are built, the developer list is an excellent resource.

 Since the developers also participate on the user list, there is no need to initiate bug reports on the developer list.
 The developers will escalate true defects to the developer list to determine the proper course of action.